crispinprojects/lunar-lander/README.md

 angle = pitch angle
 ```

-This data can be used for telemetry analysis of the autopilot.
+Running the simulation creates the CSV file called autopilot_telemetry.csv which can be used for telemetry analysis of the autopilot.
 The autopilot logic is structured in discrete stages representing key phases of a lunar descent.
 The stages are shown on the altitude versus time plot shown below.

 ![](autopilot-altitude-stages-plot.png)